Connecting to SQL Server

 Before you begin, make sure you have installed and configured your SQL Server server and installed the appropriate client side driver.
 For more information on installing and configuring SQL Server, see https://www.microsoft.com/en-us/sql-server/sql-server-downloads.

 Alpha Anywhere is a 32-bit executable.
 You must install the 32-bit ODBC client driver for your database.
 To view those drivers, you will need to run the 32-bit ODBC Data Source Administrator found at c:\windows\syswow64\odbcad32.exe.

-If you get errors or unexpected results when executing SQL, try downloading and installing one of the older drivers as shown in the table below.
+If you get errors or unexpected results when executing SQL, try downloading and installing one of the older drivers listed in SQL Server Versions.

 ODBC Driver 18 for SQL Server changes the default behavior for encryption.
 Previously it was disabled by default.
 In ODBC Driver 18 for SQL Server it is enabled by default.

 When connecting to a test database, be sure to set the Trust Server Certificate to checked ('A5TrustServerCertificate=Y') if you have not installed a certificate or are running with a self-signed certificate.